Have You Tried Foot Strengthening Exercises?

 The feet are often one of the most neglected parts of our body.
 We love to stretch, strengthen, and foam roll all of the larger muscles we use in our daily routines, so why not the feet?
 The feet are the first point of contact that we have when we run and walk.
 They help control the motion at the ankles which affects everything up the chain.
 Having strong feet is critical for preventing injuries such as plantar fasciitis.
-In this article we will focus on why it's important to take care of your feet and introduce some quick exercises to build into your training routine.
+In this article we will focus on why it's important to take care of your feet and introduce some foot strengthening exercises to build into your training routine.

 Strength & Endurance